 The Bodleian Japanese Library holds approximately 200 videos of Japanese film, educational materials on Japan and television recordings.
 There are also books on Japanese cinema, for reference use only.

 The Bodleian K B Chen China Centre Library has a growing collection of books on Chinese film which may be borrowed.

 There is a growing collection of books and historical journals on Egyptian cinema at the Middle East Centre Library, St Antony's College.

 A specialist collection of books on Indian film, both Bollywood and art-house (previously located in the Indian Institute Reading Room in the New Bodleian), is currently accommodated in the Bodleian Library bookstack, and items can be ordered via the stack request system on SOLO.

 Chinese, Egyptian, Indian and Japanese films on DVD are also acquired by the Taylor Institution Library for its holdings in World cinema.

 There are additional film collections at the Rewley House Continuing Education Library, the History Faculty Library and the Language Centre Library.
-Some college libraries also have film collections, including Magdalen College Library.
+Some college libraries also have film collections, including Magdalen College Library, and New College Library.